Learn About HIE Awareness Month by Hope for HIE April 1, 2019.

 The Mellino Law Firm LLC is proud to observe HIE Awareness Month.
 Throughout our numerous years of legal practice, here in Cleveland and beyond, we have stood by the side of parents whose children were born with HIE and fought for their right to compensation.
 As a brain injury that generally occurs during birth, HIE is often the end result of medical malpractice in the delivery room.
 It has been our honor to demand compensation and justice for wrongfully injured children and their parents, and we thanks Hope for HIE for helping more people understand what they are going through.

-To learn more about Hope for HIE and HIE Awareness Month, you can click here.
+To learn more about Hope for HIE and HIE Awareness Month, check out their website.
 The organization’s website has useful information, as well as a link that allows you to donate to their cause, if you wish.

 What is HIE Exactly?